ergawy/llvm-project/flang/docs/DoConcurrentConversionToOpenMP.md

      examples above.
   1. any values that are from allocations outside the loop nest and used exclusively inside of it.
-In such cases, a local privatized value is created in the OpenMP region to prevent multiple teams of treads from accessing and destroying the same memory block which causes runtime issues.
+In such cases, a local privatized value is created in the OpenMP region to prevent multiple teams of threads from accessing and destroying the same memory block which causes runtime issues.
 For an example of such cases, see `flang/test/Transforms/DoConcurrent/locally_destroyed_temp.f90`.